flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 to come up with some geo coordinates and use Google Maps to display a global fear map.
 A lot of people were afraid of bears.

+Frameworks let you focus on the fun parts of building an app.
+They let you release an idea, however dumb, more quickly.

 ### Frameworks Help Beginners

+Frameworks help beginners by empowering them to build real, honest-to-god running applications that they can show to their friends and even make money with, without having to fully understand or even be aware of all the technology they're using.
+Being able to conjure up a complete creation, no matter how small or ill-made, is the very breath of wonder and delight.

 There's a kind of thinking that says frameworks are bad because they allow beginners to make stuff without having to know how it all